-The Paul H. Johanson Fund has made a challenge grant to support Quivira’s 2021 land health workshops, the New Agrarian Program, and our new Tribal Land Stewardship Initiative.
-They will match donations dollar-for-dollar, up to $20,000.
+The Paul H. Johanson Fund has made a challenge grant to support Quivira’s 2022 land health workshops, the New Agrarian Program, and our New Mexico Coalition to Enhance Working Lands (NMCEWL).
+They will match donations and memberships dollar-for-dollar, up to $20,000.
 Make a pledge by August 31 to help us meet the challenge!

 More about what your donation supports